 Marty is a member of the firm’s Construction Practice Group and works with the firm’s multi-disciplinary practice groups to bring a full-service approach to clients.
-He co-chairs the Education Initiative, which services the legal needs of public and private university and secondary school clients.
+He co-chairs the firm’s Education Industry Team, which services the legal needs of public and private university and secondary school clients.
 He also participates in the firm’s initiatives on Sustainability, Health Care, and Exempt Organizations.

 Contract Procurement and Project Delivery

 From the earliest stages of project planning, Marty serves on deal teams, and he drafts and negotiates contracts for all types of developments and construction projects.
 He guides clients through the intricacies of structuring and documenting transactions, while counseling them on key considerations like project delivery methods, risk tolerance, schedule, budget, and project complexity.

 Marty has drafted and negotiated contracts for a wide array of public and private projects, including universities and schools, hospitals and healthcare facilities, commercial offices and corporate headquarters, research facilities, energy production and distribution, hospitality and gaming, industrial facilities, and transportation.
 He works regularly with all the standard industry contracts, and he also has collaborated with clients to develop contract and procurement forms that accommodate their unique needs.